-The initial public offering price per share of our common stock is substantially higher than the pro forma net tangible book value per share of our outstanding common stock.
-As a result, you will incur immediate and substantial dilution of \$6.74 per share, representing the difference between the initial public offering price of \$12.00 per share and our pro forma as adjusted net tangible book value per share on June 30, 2010.
-In addition, purchasers of our common stock in this offering will have contributed approximately 29.9% of the aggregate price paid by all purchasers of our common stock, but will own only approximately 22.1% of the shares outstanding after this offering.
+We expect the initial public offering price per share of our common stock to be substantially higher than the pro forma net tangible book value per share of our outstanding common stock.
+As a result, you would incur immediate and substantial dilution of \$9.91 per share, representing the difference between the assumed initial public offering price of \$16.00 per share and our pro forma as adjusted net tangible book value per share on June 30, 2010.
+In addition, purchasers of our common stock in this offering will have contributed approximately 36.2% of the aggregate price paid by all purchasers of our common stock, but will own only approximately 22.1% of the shares outstanding after this offering.
 Please read "Dilution" for a more detailed description of how dilution may affect you.